 4. Expect to learn a lot.
-NYLT is an intensive course, largely because so much leadership training and hands-on experience is packed into just one short week.
+NYLT is an intensive course, largely because so much leadership training and hands-on experience are packed into just one short week.
 There will be times when the entire course is gathered together for presentations, and times when you’ll get the chance to put the skills you’ve learned into action.
 You’ll want to bring a notebook to take some notes.

 5. Expect to be supported by the staff.
 NYLT staffers are some of the best of the best youth leaders in the council.
 Many are Eagle Scouts or Venturing Silver/Summit Award recipients.
-They are highly trained and have years of leadership experience, both with their troops and crews and often with council-level organizations such as the Order of the Arrow Lodge Executive Committee or the Venturing Officers’ Association.
+They are highly trained and have years of leadership experience, both with their troops/crews and often with council-level organizations such as the Order of the Arrow Lodge Executive Committee or the Venturing Officers’ Association.
 They are dedicated to sharing their experience with you, answering your questions, and helping you become an outstanding youth leader.
-The youth staffers are supported by a group of experienced adult staffers who are there to take care of safety and policy, and to help the course succeed.
+The youth staffers are supported by a group of experienced adult staffers who are there to take care of safety, policy, and to help the course succeed.

 6. Expect to use everything on the packing list.
 After you apply and are accepted to NYLT, you’ll be mailed a packing list.
 Make sure that you have everything listed, as you will probably use it all.

 7. Expect to have fun!
 NYLT is intense, but it is so much fun!
 After you get home, you likely won’t be able to talk about anything else for the next several days.

 Have a question that we didn’t answer?
 No worries!
-Fill out our contact form to the right, and we’ll get back to you.
+Feel free to contact our Scoutmasters at firstname.lastname@example.org and we’ll get back to you.